 Home Sweet Home‘s gameplay is fairly simple.
 You wander around, sometimes finding your progressed blocked by simple puzzles.
 Every once in a while though, you encounter a paranormal entity that requires you to do some sneaking.
 If you’re seen a chase ensues, and unless you can find somewhere to hide in time you’re likely to find yourself dead.

 It’s the set-pieces and more unusual encounters that we’ll not say too much about because of spoilers that make Home Sweet Home a horror game worth playing through.
 It might not be a big budget classic, but it certainly delivers on the scares, making this one of the best horror games on PS4.

 Taking obvious inspiration from P.T., Infliction: Extended Cut sees you exploring a house from the first-person perspective.
 Things seem rather normal at first – but dare to look away for just a second, and you’ll find everything changing around you.
 While you’ll find yourself trekking around the same rooms time and again, the game messes with you in clever and unexpected ways, forever keeping you on your toes.

 There’s little action or adventure to speak of in Infliction; its gameplay consists of you exploring the house – and a few other areas – as you attempt to dispel an evil spirit.
 But it packs in a whole load of atmosphere as you do.
-It’s tense and creepy from start to finish, and it’s a horror game you’ll struggle to put down until you’ve finished.
+It’s tense and creepy from start to finish, and you’ll struggle to put down until you’ve finished.
 That alone makes it one of the best horror games on PS4, despite its indie roots.